-This is your official summer camp manual.
+This is your official guide to Wabash Valley and Terre Haute summer camps!

 This guide includes links to every single summer camp or class in the Terre Haute area that we could find!

 Be sure to click around to multiple categories.
 Or if you’re open to anything, check them all out!
 We think there’s something for every interest and age in the 2019 summer camp guide.

 Click on the pictures or hyperlinks to see each category in detail.

 In 2019, our premier sponsor of our summer camp guide is the ISU Community School of the Arts.
 Our family has enjoyed participating in the programs that the Community School of the Arts has offered during the school year, and we have friends who enjoy and recommend the summer programming!
 Register now for the early bird discount!

 These camps are fun, week-long immersions into a various theme which will include art, music, theater, swimming and more!
 Most camps are full-day so that students can enjoy different activities throughout the day and from week to week.
 All materials are provided unless otherwise specified.
 You can register campers for one week or all eight!
 Designed for beginning to intermediate levels, students need no prior experience.
 Classes, lunch and breaks are fully supervised by CSA instructors and staff.
 Instructors are ISU faculty, ISU graduate arts students and ISU undergraduate arts education majors.
 All fitness sessions are taught or supervised by instructors and lifeguards, and are designed for children at all fitness levels.

 Click here to find out more or register for a Community School of the Arts summer camp!

 Most jobs don’t allow parents to take an entire summer off from work.
 If you need summer-long childcare, you need this portion of our guide.

 These camps are so much fun that campers won’t even realize they’re learning!